 LITERARY LANDMARK: Dease Lake

 When the going gets tough, the tough get sledding.
 One of Nellie Cashman’s most famous feats was to hike into northern B.C.'s Dease Lake under frigid winter conditions to get to the Cassiar mining area where miners trapped without sufficient food were dying of scurvy.
 Nellie and six men she hired took 77 days to get to the mining site, each on snowshoes pulling a laden sled because the snow was too soft and deep for dogs.
-They arrived just in time to save most of the miners, earning her the nickname Angel of the Cassiar.
+The Canadian army intervened and tried to pursuade her to discontinue the journey but she persisted.
+She arrived just in time to save most of the miners--as many of 75 of them by some accounts--earning her the nickname Angel of the Cassiar.

 Born in 1845 in County Cork, Ireland, Cashman emigrated with her daughters and was reputedly advised to go west, to San Francisco, by General Ulysses S. Grant.
 Also known as Nellie Pioche and Irish Nellie, she opened a combination saloon and boarding house at Dease Lake in 1874.
 At 77, she earned the title of champion musher of the North.
 She died in the St. Joseph's Hospital in Victoria from double pneumonia in 1925.
 A 29-cent stamp was issued by the U.S. Postal Service in 1994 and Tombstone, Arizona, annual celebrates Nellie Cashman Day on August 23.
 Her grave can be found in Victoria’s Ross Bay Cemetery.

 The Victoria Daily Times wrote of Cashman, "Like many pioneer women who have known the meaning of hardship, she was of a most kindly disposition, nursing the sick and feeding the hungry and doing all she could to help the unfortunate and her death will be sincerely mourned by a wide circle."